HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-in-dotnet-2026.md

 This shows some major differences in the handling of highlights between the packages.
 - System.Drawing handles highlights okay, but seems to lose a bit of redness.
-- Magick.NET handles highlights nicely.
+- Magick.NET handles highlights perfectly.
 - MagicScaler say they have the best highlighting, but in this test it reflects all the problems.
 The light is too bright, the color is gone.
 I talked about this extensively in the [2024 image format blog](./imageresizetx.md).
 The smaller the image size, the bigger the problem.
 - ImageSharp handles highlights the best.
 It looks like the original.
 - NetVips handles highlights well, comparable to ImageSharp.